Pidgin, the language of the islands

 Hawaiian Pidgin, like other pidgin or creole languages, is a mixture of the pieces of several different languages that have been brought together to form a new language.
 It’s roots are on the sugarcane plantations of 19th century Hawaii where Hawaiian, Portuguese, English, Cantonese, Japanese and other speakers intermingled and birthed this new language.

-Check out the video for Pidgin in action
+Check out this video for Pidgin in action

 Definitions & Translations